 Past Demonstration Projects:

-- In 2014, the Fund partnered with AGE of Central Texas to identify gaps and resources, and create a plan to address the transportation needs of older adults in the Austin area.
+• In 2014, the Fund partnered with AGE of Central Texas to identify gaps and resources, and create a plan to address the transportation needs of older adults in the Austin area.
 The report was completed in February 2015 and is guiding the future work of the Board to expand transportation access for seniors in our community.
-Click here for the report.